Fun ways to practice Addition and Subtraction

 How do you start?

 Start with 10's.
-It's the easiest and they'll be able to see the pattern real quick.
+It's the easiest, and they'll be able to see the pattern real quick.
 This also gives them an outline of numbers.
 They'll be able to get to larger numbers faster and learn how the number line goes.

 Then move to 2's.
-Here they'll see that you are skipping one number in between.
+Here, they'll see that you are skipping one number in between.
 This also serves as an exercise for learning about even and odd numbers.
 If you can get the number by counting by 2's (starting from 2) - it's an even number!

 You can also incorporate skip counting through activities.
 For example, I would award my kid points for eating his dinner without spilling.
 For every mouthful he took (without spilling) he gets 3 points.
-So not only did he learn to add, this also formed his multiplication tables basics.
+So not only did he learn to add, but this also formed his multiplication tables basics.
 You can also do this while playing physical games.
 Games like count by 3 for every hop.

 Magic Squares:

-3x3 Magic squares should be good to practice addition along with a tiny bit of logic too.
+3x3 Magic squares should be good to practice addition, along with a tiny bit of logic, too.
 Kids love anything with the word magic in it.
 Mine loved these :)

 Rule: Every row, column and diagonal should have the same sum.